spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization-with-headless-frontends.md

 - A/B Testing

 Spryker collects only Yves events by default.
 For custom frontends and mobile applications, we recommend using the Algolia SDK for your specific framework or platform and the built-in Algolia UI components.
 Algolia UI components support event tracking for most of the required events by default.
+For information on Aloglia SDK for different platform, see the following docs.

 For web applications:
 * JavaScript applications: [API Reference - JavaScript Widgets](https://www.algolia.com/doc/api-reference/widgets/js/)